 If I purchased an Admission but unable to visit as planned, can I cancel my purchase?

-Biltmore admission tickets are non-refundable once purchased, however, you may use it on a future visit.
-When you are ready to visit in the future, please bring your E-ticket to the entry gate.
-If you would like, you can also give your admission ticket(s) to friends or family to enjoy!
+Biltmore admission tickets are non-refundable once purchased.
+Tickets are valid any one day during the selected season.
+If you would like, you can also give your admission ticket(s) to friends or family to enjoy.